 - Launch the Skype app on our computer.

-- Find the three-dotted icon besides your profile image and click it.
+- Find the three-dotted icon beside your profile image and click it.

 - Choose ‘Settings’ and then open the ‘Calling’ tab.